v2.37

 Visibility of Renga's user interface

 When launched by COM, Renga starts in invisible mode.
-To make its GUI visible (and accesible) for the user, an explicit call to IApplication::SetVisible() is required.
+To make its GUI visible (and accessible) for the user, an explicit call to IApplication::SetVisible() is required.

 Local client example